 The members of Civil Society Organizations (CSOs) in South Sudan are calling for transparent, honest and inclusive debates in the constitution making process in South Sudan.

-The CSOs were participating in a training on inclusive permanent constitution-making process for civil societies.
+The CSOs were participating in a training on inclusive permanent constitution-making process for civil society Organizations.
 This took place in Wau on Wednesday.

 The process of permanent constitution-making commenced in 2012 when a National Constitutional Review Commission (NCRC) was put in place to draft a permanent Constitution to replace the Transitional Constitution of South Sudan.